How Long Does It Take To Get Acrylic Nails?

 If you notice any problems with your nails while you are wearing them, you should get them removed.

-If your nails change color or start to peel, it is essential to take a break from acrylics until they are completely healed.
-Nails turning green might be a sign of infection or fungus.
-It is important to get that treated before applying a new set.
+If your nails change color or start peeling, taking a break from acrylics is essential until they are completely healed.
+Nails turning green might be a sign of infection or fungus, so it is important to get that treated before applying a new set.

 If you're also considering shellac nails and you're wondering if they also require a break, check out our other blog post: Does Shellac Ruin Your Nails (And Do You Need A Break From Them)